murkl/arch-os/installer/README.md

-hooks/<name>.sh          everything around the work itself lib.sh                   the little every script of this tree shares data/                    the tables a language and a country are looked up in locales/                 one <code>.yaml per language this installer speaks
+hooks/<name>.sh          everything around the work itself lib.sh                   the little every script of this tree shares data/                    the tables a language and a country are looked up in locales/                 one <code>.po per language this installer speaks, and the template they are filled in from
 ```

 Nothing points at any of this from `installer.yaml`: each part is found by its
 own name.
-A release is this folder with the runtime binary in it — the binary
+A release is the runtime binary with this folder beside it and the
-takes the one YAML file it finds beside itself, which is what lets the recovery
+recovery beside that — one binary, two programs, and the first thing it asks is
-tree sit next to this one and still be a program of its own.
+which of them to open.

 ## What a run is called

-`installer.yaml` declares exactly one `mode:` — `Installation`, with the last
+`installer.yaml` says `run: Installation`, which the interface reads out wherever
-warning and the stages under it.
-There is nothing to choose, so nobody is asked;
+it says what is happening: the row that starts it, the last warning, the clock
-it is there for the name, which the interface reads out wherever it says what is
+while it runs. `description:` beside it is the sentence under this program's row
-happening: the row that starts it, the last warning, the clock while it runs.
+on the page that asks which to open.

 Left out, the runtime falls back to the only thing an unnamed run can be and
 calls it an installation — right here, wrong in [`recovery/`](../recovery),